-Important: Be sure you install the versions of the Lavender organs that are available from the Hauptwerk web site, in the download area.
+Important: Be sure you install the versions of the Lavender organs that are available from the Hauptwerk web site, at Download these at http://www.hauptwerk.com/downloads/instrument-downloads/.
 If you instead try use the versions that you can order direct from Lavender on a DVD, the Little Waldingfield organ will not be the correct version for use with my organ and you will get an error message when you try to load it.

 I used the St. Annes Moseley organ for the Pedals, Great, and Swell.
 I took some of the stops and moved them to a new choir manual.
 I then used the Lavender Audio samples to fill out the choir.